ReyFScode/DSO-notes/9] Terraform notes.md

 ```

-### Pattern 1b - only tfvars per environment
+### Pattern 2 - workspace-per-environment
 A simpler variant of pattern 1 where the root module has a single main.tf, variables.tf, outputs.tf, and modules are shared, while each environment only maintains its own tfvars file (no separate main.tf per environment).
+State and variable sets are isolated via workspaces (dev, staging, prod) and the environment specific vars file.
+NOTE about workspaces, Each workspace maintains its **own separate state file**, even if you are using the **same set of Terraform configuration files**.
+This is a built-in mechanism to isolate environments (or multiple deployments) without duplicating code.
+- Both **local workspaces** and **Terraform Cloud workspaces** allow you to use the **same Terraform configuration files** to manage **multiple isolated state files**.

+- Each workspace maintains its own state so that changes applied in one workspace do not affect others.
+You can switch between workspaces with `terraform workspace select <name>` locally or in Terraform Cloud, and Terraform will operate against the corresponding state.

 Example structure:
 ```
 /terraform